 Pharmaceuticals air freight from Canada to Germany

-Aircargo.nl coordinates international air freight of Pharmaceuticals from Canada to Germany — as crosstrade from the Netherlands.
+We arrange international air freight of Pharmaceuticals from Canada to Germany — as a crosstrade from the Netherlands.
 IATA category pharma.
-Direct contact, one invoice, local agents in both countries.
+One point of contact, transparent invoicing, local agents in both countries.

 Pharmaceuticals